Morgan Watkins

-Morgan Watkins is a British film, television and stage actor from Camden, London.
+Morgan Watkins is a British film, television and stage actor.

-Background
+Life and career

 Watkins trained at the Royal Academy of Dramatic Art, graduating in 2009.

-Career

 Watkins played Norman Pike in the BBC television series The Hour and Rottweiler in the 2014 film Kingsman: The Secret Service.

-He played Len in the revival of Edward Bond's Saved at the Lyric Hammersmith.

-He played George Gissing in the 2016 film The Limehouse Golem.
+He played Len in the revival of Edward Bond's Saved at the Lyric Hammersmith and George Gissing in the 2016 film The Limehouse Golem.